 A file name consists of a base name and an extension, separated by a full stop character (".").
 Under ISO 9660 Level 1, the length of the base name may not exceed eight characters and the extension may not exceed three characters.
 In addition, a version number consisting of a semicolon and an integer must follow the file identifier.
-The base name and extension may only contain characters from the following set: the upper case alphanumeric characters (A- Z, 0-9) and the underscore ("").
+The base name and extension may only contain characters from the following set: the upper case alphanumeric characters (A- Z, 0-9) and the underscore ("\").
 Collectively, these requirements are often referred to as the "8.3" ("8 dot 3") file naming convention.
 These limitations exist primarily to accommodate older computer systems that cannot handle longer file names.
-Since PDS archive volumes are designed to be read on many platforms, including PCs, these restrictions are necessary.